quicwg/base-drafts/draft-ietf-quic-qpack.md

 {:#fig-size-change title="Maximum Dynamic Table Size Change"}

-The new maximum size MUST be lower than or equal to the limit determined by the protocol using QCRAM.
+The new maximum size MUST be lower than or equal to the limit determined by the protocol using QPACK.
 A value that exceeds this limit MUST be treated as a decoding error.
 In HTTP/QUIC, this limit is the value of the SETTINGS_HEADER_TABLE_SIZE parameter (see [QUIC-HTTP]) received from the decoder.